 Become the most self-aware and fully integrated version of yourself – use mindful movement to bring your whole being into unity and harmony.
 For a more in-depth explanation of Feldenkrais as mindful, or meditative movement, read on…

-New Cross Gate and Brockley – there are trains from London Bridge (approximately every 15 minutes) and a frequent service from the London Overground Line which connects to either the Tube (Jubilee Line) or the DLR at Whitechapel, Shadwell and Canada Water.
+New Cross Gate and Brockley– there are trains from London Bridge (approximately every 15 minutes) and a frequent service from the London Overground Line which connects to either the Tube (Jubilee Line) or the DLR at Whitechapel, Shadwell and Canada Water.
+The Overground link from Clapham Junction interconnects with the New Cross Gate branch at Canada Water and Surrey Quays.

 Nunhead is a convenient station if you are coming via Lewisham or Blackheath, and South or South West London.